erco77/1a2-pic/README-debounce.txt

   of the application.
 In this case the values are in milliseconds, the values indicating and/or summing how long the input digital signal was in one state or another (on or off).

-  This technique "cleans up" both sides of the signal; transitions to high, and transistions to low.
+  This technique "cleans up" both sides of the signal; transitions to high, and transitions to low.

   The code to implement the algorithm that makes use of the struct looks like this: